 Demand for Modular Construction

-The UAE’s fast-paced development, from urban skyscrapers to remote industrial zones, has increased demand for modular construction.
+DUBAI’s fast-paced development, from urban skyscrapers to remote industrial zones, has increased demand for modular construction.
 Sandwich panel cabins support this trend by:

 - Reducing Construction Time: Prefabricated panels enable rapid assembly, critical for meeting tight project deadlines.